 The early shepherds were polarizing characters.
 "There is in the minds of the public a deep-seated prejudice against the range shepherd, the sheep herder, and he is often regarded as being an ignorant, lazy, and generally degraded individual," wrote Joseph Wing in Sheep Farming in America, published in 1912.
 "But in the main the herders are men of character and intelligence" (Wing, 239).
 The men most in demand were Spanish Basques from the Pyrenees Mountains, where transhumant sheep farming had been practiced for centuries.
 Basques trickled into Washington at first, then came in droves after 1952 when Congress authorized a program that allowed hundreds of Basque herders into the country on renewable, three-year contracts.

 The Sheep Paradox

 In 1869 a newcomer to the West, 31-year-old John Muir (1838-1914), signed on with a California sheep outfit to help drive 2,000 head into the High Sierra.
-Muir later described the land that would become Yosemite National Park, and his growing contempt for the flock.
-"Sheep, like people, are ungovernable when hungry," Muir wrote, alarmed at the scarred earth being left behind.
+Muir described the land that would become Yosemite National Park, and his growing contempt for the flock.
+"Sheep, like people, are ungovernable when hungry," Muir wrote, alarmed at the scarred earth left behind.
 "Almost every last leaf that these hoofed locusts can reach within a mile or two from camp has been devoured" (Muir, 76).